LVParkinson/Alaska-Berry-Futures/README.md

 > However, this is not a big danger: even historical records from Utqiaġvik, Alaska rarely show temperatures this cold in June or July. - page 14

 - While we did some investigation, we did not do any new analysis for this statement.
 It should instead reference the [Alaska Climate Research Center](https://akclimate.org/data/data-portal/)

+### Crowberry
+> At least ten Alaskan communities mention crowberry in their climate adaptation plans.
+Many are concerned with changes in the timing of fruit ripening, which affects the harvest schedule, or express concerns about reduced abundance due to factors such as berry patches drying out.

+- Katie Spellman (klspellman *at* alaska.edu) reviewed climate adaptation plans from across the state for mentions of berries and berry-related concerns.
+She and Christa Mulder also ran community listening sessions.
+For more information, please contact her directly.

+> Fruits are generally ripe by the middle of July in interior Alaska and, based on herbarium specimens, in much of Alaska, though likely later at high elevations.

 ## File descriptions